Stratasys: Mergers and acquisitions

+In March 2024, Stratasys acquired the intellectual property portfolio of Arevo, a Silicon Valley-based company specializing in continuous carbon fiber 3D printing.

+In May 2025, Stratasys acquired the key assets and operations of Forward AM Technologies GmbH, formerly part of BASF to expand the company's 3D printing materials portfolio.

+In July 2025, Stratasys acquired a collection of assets from Nexa3D, including Intellectual Property (IP) and equipment.

 3D car production systems

 In 2014, Stratasys prototyped an electric car with fully 3D-printed exterior panels, and a few printed interior parts.
 Development took one year, and parts were constructed using a Stratasys Objet1000.

 Urbee

 Urbee is the first car in the world manufactured using additive manufacturing technology (its bodywork and car windows were "printed").
 Created in 2010, through a partnership with the Canadian engineering group KOR Ecologic, it is a hybrid vehicle with a futuristic look.